dqx-translation-project/dqx-translation-project.github.io/docs/dqxclarity/apis/google_api.md

 This will cover all the steps required to get set up with Google's Cloud Translate API service in order to use the Translate dialog feature in `dqxclarity`.

+!!! warning

+    Google has revamped their sign-up process, so these instructions may vary slightly.
+We've noticed that Google is now requiring some users to "pre-pay" anywhere between $10-$50 USD before their billing account is considered registered.

 ## requirements

 - A valid credit card